Buy all ingredients right below the recipe

 - 1Finely chop the spring onions.

-- 2Next, prepare the dough for the pierogi: In a large bowl, mix buckwheat flour, sour cream, egg, and a pinch of salt to make a smooth dough.
+- 2Next, prepare the pierogi dough: In a large bowl, mix buckwheat flour, sour cream, egg, and a pinch of salt, and knead into a smooth dough.
 Then set the bowl aside and let the dough rest for about 15 minutes.

-- 3In the meantime, bring a large pot of water to a boil for cooking the pierogi.
-Then prepare the filling: Mash the cooked potatoes with a masher and mix with ricotta, salt, and pepper.
+- 3Meanwhile, bring a sufficient amount of water to a boil in a large pot for cooking the pierogi.
+Next, prepare the filling: Mash the cooked potatoes with a potato masher and mix with ricotta, salt, and pepper.

-- 4After the resting time, start shaping the pierogi: Roll out the rested dough with a rolling pin to a thickness of 2–3 mm and use a glass or cutter to cut out circles with a diameter of about 12 cm.
-Place a little potato filling in the center of each circle, then fold the circle over the filling in half and press the free edges of the dough together (e.g., with fingers or a fork).
+- 4After the specified time, start shaping the pierogi: Roll out the rested dough with a rolling pin into a 2–3 mm thick sheet and cut out circles about 12 cm in diameter using a glass or a cookie cutter.
+Always place a little potato filling in the center of each circle, then fold the circle in half over the filling and press the free edges of the dough together (e.g., with your fingers or a fork).

-- 5Once the water in the pot starts boiling, add the prepared pierogi and cook them over medium heat without a lid until they float to the surface (this will take about 5 minutes).
+- 5Once the water in the pot boils, add the prepared pierogi and cook them over medium heat without a lid until they float to the surface (this will take approximately 5 minutes).
 Then remove them from the pot.

-- 6While the pierogi are cooking, sauté the chopped spring onion: In a small pan, heat 1 tablespoon of olive oil, add the chopped onion, and sauté for 2–3 minutes over medium heat.
+- 6While the pierogi are cooking, sauté the chopped spring onion: Heat 1 tablespoon of olive oil in a small pan, add the chopped onion, and sauté for 2–3 minutes over medium heat.
 Then remove it from the pan.

-- 7Divide the finished pierogi onto 3 plates, add the sautéed onion to each serving, and serve.
+- 7Divide the cooked pierogi among 3 plates, add the sautéed onion to each serving, and serve.

 Tip

-For even better taste, you can also sauté the cooked pierogi in a pan (about 2 minutes over medium heat will suffice).
+For an even better taste, you can also pan-fry the cooked pierogi (about 2 minutes over medium heat will suffice).

 Jíme zdravě